Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Journey Work

 Journey Work is the deliberate movement between ordinary and non-ordinary reality – accessing states beyond everyday consciousness to receive information, direction, and restoration.
 People with this primary expression live with one foot in the visible world and one foot somewhere else.
 Dreams are a working space, not background noise.
 Visions and synchronicities arrive with a reliability that is difficult to explain but impossible to ignore.
-Altered states come naturally – deep meditation, certain rhythmic movement, moments when ordinary reality becomes transparent.
+Altered states come naturally.
 The shamanic journey is the formal practice of what these people do instinctively.
-Journey types in the pathway system include The Dream Painter, The Realm Hopper, and The Hermit Shaman – each shaped further by the Enneagram type and Soul Type layered across the other two worlds.
+Journey types include The Dream Painter, The Realm Hopper, and The Hermit Shaman.

 Core Focus